portfolio-performance/portfolio-help/docs/en/reference/index.md

 title: Reference Manual
 ---

 The Reference manual is structured around the User Interface (UI) of the program, probably the easiest and quickest way for users, developers, or contributors to find relevant information.
 Figure 1 shows a typical opening screen of a small portfolio, e.g. [demo-portfolio-04](../assets/demo-portfolio-04.xml).
+An overview of the menu and all sub menus is given [here](./menu.md).

 Figure: Opening screen of the Portfolio Performance program.{class=pp-figure}